Anthony-Mendola/ParkHere/spec.md

 Devise and Omniauth using Facebook
 - [X] Include nested resource show or index (URL e.g. recipes/19/comments) listings/3/reviews

-- [ ] Include nested resource "new" form (Comments: my 'new' form for a nested resource is inside the Recipe show page as i liked the user experience better that way.
+- [X] Include nested resource "new" form (Comments: my 'new' form for a nested resource is inside the Recipe show page as i liked the user experience better that way.
 So in URL /recipes/19 you can find the 'Create Comment' form)
+Reviews new form is nested inside the Listing show page.
+In URL /Listings/19 you can find the 'Create Review' form

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [X] Include form display of validation errors (form URL e.g. /recipes/new) /listings/new

 Confirm:
-- [ ] The application is pretty DRY
+- [X] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [X] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [X] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [X] Views use partials if appropriate